imarnoel01/Healthcare-dataset/README.md

 2.## determine peak visit day
  ## determine the busiest day of visits
  ## so we can optimise scheduling and improve  efficiency
- ## doctors should be available on Sundays and and Saturdays
- ## where visits drops on Thursdays, visits can be re-scheldued

- Sql santax
  select
  dayname(visit_date) as  Dates, count(*) as total_visit
   from visits